Vognik/NumberToText/README.md

 NumberToText
 ============

-Inspired by Peter Ajtai recursive function, which you can find [http://peter-ajtai.com/examples/numbers.php here].
+Inspired by Peter Ajtai recursive function, which you can find [here](http://peter-ajtai.com/examples/numbers.php).